PelionIoT/mbl-cli/README.md

 You can use the same certificate on up to 100 devices.
 You can generate another certificate if you need to provision more devices.

-Previously the developer certificate had to be added to your Mbed Linux OS build configuration.
-Now you can provision your devices dynamically at runtime using the MBL-CLI.

 To update the firmware on a device you must upload a signed [firmware manifest](https://cloud.mbed.com/docs/current/updating-firmware/firmware-manifests.html) to the Pelion cloud.

-An update authority certificate is used to sign the firmware update manifest.
+An [update authenticity certificate](https://cloud.mbed.com/docs/current/updating-firmware/update-auth-cert.html) is used to sign the firmware update manifest.
 The manifest is then uploaded to Pelion Device Management and can be used to initiate a firmware update campaign.
 MBL-CLI will accept an update certificate created with the `manifest-tool` and use this to provision your device.
-MBL-CLI also provides a command to create an update authority certificate.
-[More information on the update authority certificate](https://cloud.mbed.com/docs/current/updating-firmware/update-auth-cert.html).

 Pelion provides several REST APIs relating to device management.
 The API keys used to authenticate with the Pelion APIs are created in the Pelion Device Management portal.
 MBL-CLI requires use of an API key to perform provisioning activities.

-MBL-CLI defines persistent storage locations on your developer machine for Pelion API keys, firmware update authority certificates and developer certificates.
-This storage feature helps to simplify the provisioning workflow and allow easier authentication with Pelion APIs.
+MBL-CLI defines persistent storage locations on your developer machine for Pelion API keys, firmware update authenticity certificates and developer certificates.
+This storage feature helps to simplify the provisioning workflow - you can simply recall saved certificates using the name they were assigned when they were created.
+MBL-CLI also uses the store to retrieve your API key when it needs to authenticate with Pelion Service APIs.

 #### Persistent Storage